dartmouth-cs52-19S/lab4-sheppardrs/README.md

 # Goal
 Create a CRUD application for foco meal hacks to share your favorite meal combinations at foco.

+As part of lab5 part two it now includes user authentication.
+This allows you to sign up, sign in, and sign out.
+You must be authenticated to create, delete, or edit a post.
+You do not have to be the author to delete or edit a post that someone else created.

 # Tech
 Uses the react/redux etc. [starterpack](https://github.com/dartmouth-cs52-19S/starterpack-sheppardrs) that I created.